SMS Von der Tann: Armor

 Because the Von der Tann was designed to fight in the battle line, her armor was much thicker than that of the British battlecruisers.
 Von der Tann weighed over 2,000 tons more than the Indefatigable class, and used 10% more of her weight for armor than the battlecruisers she faced at the Battle of Jutland.
+Additionally, Von der Tann was unique amongst contemporary battlecruisers in the incorporation of the torpedo bulkhead, a feature that was repeated in follow-on designs.